hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * A promise, which resolves to the model instance or placeholder (for model deletion)

-The only valid argument for `values` is an object or a `null` pointer, which should be used to delete the model instance.
+The only valid argument for `values` is an object or `null`, which should be used to delete the model instance.
 However, as the last ground principle states, the store always returns an object.
-If the model instance does not exist, the placeholder is returned in the error state (with an error attached).
+If the model instance does not exist, a placeholder is returned in the error state (with an error attached).

 ```javascript
 function handleDeleteUser(host) {